24Skater/CR3_JPG_Sorter/README.md

   ```
 - Build the executable:
   ```
-  pyinstaller --onefile --windowed --icon=icon.ico ImageSorterGUI.py
+  python -m PyInstaller pyinstaller.spec
   ```
-- The `.exe` will be in the `dist/` folder.
+- The `.exe` will be in the `dist/ImageSorter/` folder.

 ## Creating a Windows Installer
 - Use Inno Setup to create a professional installer with Start Menu and desktop shortcut support.
-- See the documentation or ask for a sample script.
+- Compile `imagesorter.iss` with Inno Setup after building the .exe.
+- Output: `dist/ImageSorterSetup.exe`

 ## PowerShell Script
 - `CR3andJPGMover.ps1`: Moves CR3 and JPG/JPEG files into `CR3` and `JPG` subfolders, respectively.